actonmass/actonmass.org/_posts/2020-12-10-know-your-rights-as-a-tenant.md

 {: style="text-align: center" }
 ## Worried about eviction?

 27% of renters in Massachusetts are at risk of eviction in MA.
 We’re in a pandemic, this is nothing to be ashamed of.
-There’s help.
+You have a right to stay in your home.

 **Only a judge can evict you, not your landlord.**